Jim Downey (comedian): Reception

-Acting
+Acting career

 Although he was only a credited actor on Saturday Night Live for one season, Downey appeared in over 40 sketches from 1977 to 2005, his most notable being parody commercials such as Craig's Travellers Checks, First CityWide Change Bank, and Grayson Moorhead Securities.
 In 2007, he appeared in a Digital Short titled Andy's Dad, where he portrayed the father of cast member Andy Samberg, and had a romantic relationship with guest star Jonah Hill.

 In movies, he is probably best remembered for playing the high school principal who judges the "academic decathlon" in Billy Madison.
 His brief role in that film includes a famous monologue in which he insults the title character, played by Adam Sandler, concluding with the sentence "I award you no points, and may God have mercy on your soul."
 The monologue was based on a response Downey often gave to SNL cast member (and fellow Billy Madison cast member) Chris Farley in the SNL writers' room when Farley presented certain ideas.

-He appeared in the Norm Macdonald movie Dirty Work as a homeless person.
+He appeared in the Norm Macdonald movie Dirty Work (1998) as a homeless person.
 Downey also had a bit part in Paul Thomas Anderson's 2007 film There Will Be Blood, where he plays Al Rose, Little Boston's real estate broker.
 Anderson's YouTube channel is Al Rose Promotions, a nod to Downey's role.

-He later had a bit part in Anderson’s 2025 film One Battle After Another playing the part of Sandy Irvine, a member of the Christmas Adventurers, a fictitious white supremacy organization.
+In 2025, Downey appeared in multiple projects.
+He had a bit part in Anderson’s Academy Award for Best Picture-winning One Battle After Another playing Sandy Irvine, a member of the Christmas Adventurers, a fictitious white supremacy organization.
+Downey also played a supporting role in HBO's The Chair Company.
+That same year, Downey starred in Downey Wrote That, a documentary about his career at SNL directed by Brent Hodge that was released on Peacock.
+In 2026, Downey was featured in a post-credits scene of the 98th Academy Awards, reprising his One Battle After Another character.